stsaz/phiola/README.md

 Then add some files to playlist via drag-n-drop from your File Manager, or via `List->Add` menu command.

 **Bonus:** you can modify the appearance by editing the GUI source file: `phiola-2/mod/gui/ui.conf`.
 You can also modify the text by editing language files, e.g. `phiola-2/mod/gui/lang_en.conf`.
+On Windows you can modify the dark theme colors by editing `phiola-2/mod/gui/theme-dark.conf`.
 Restart phiola GUI after you make changes to those files.

 ### 100% Portable Mode